Service Agreement – Terms and Conditions

-Spectrum Hosted Call Center: If Customer selects to receive Spectrum Hosted Call Center Service, Customer will receive a combination of (i) voice service consisting of one or more telephone lines, (ii) a variety of features, and (iii) voice service technical assistance, as described more fully in the applicable Service Order.
+Spectrum Hosted Call Center: If Customer selects to receive Spectrum Hosted Call Center Service; Customer will receive a combination of (i) voice service consisting of one or more telephone lines, (ii) a variety of features, and (iii) voice service technical assistance, as described more fully in the applicable Service Order.

 Unified Communications Service: If Customer selects to receive Unified Communications Service features that are added onto a Spectrum Hosted Communications Service, Customer will receive a combination of (i) instant messaging and presence service, (ii) video calling service, (iii) desktop sharing service, and (iv) web collaboration service, as described more fully in the applicable Service Order.
 Unified Communications Services are available in personal computer and mobile phone or tablet application formats where features, functionalities, and capabilities will differ based on the device used to access the Unified Communications Service.
-Changes made to either the features, functionalities, or capabilities, or to the application user interface formats shall be in Spectrum’s sole discretion.
+Changes made to the features, functionalities, capabilities, or to the application user interface formats shall be in Spectrum’s sole discretion.

 COMMUNICATIONS SERVICES TERMS AND CONDITIONS: